UAVWorks/randMPlayer/README.md

 randMPlayer
 ===========

-mplayer read files in subdirectory tree randomly
+Reads files in subdirectory tree randomly.
+No more using MPlayer (guess I have to change the name...).